-The Senior Learning Area (SLA) has been established to provide additional targeted support to senior students as they progress to the Higher School Certificate.
+The Senior Learning Area (SLA) provideS additional targeted support to senior students as they progress to the Higher School Certificate.
 This area is provided within the library under the leadership of a mentor teacher and is designed to provide appropriate support for students as they progress throughout their senior schooling.

-The Senior Learning Area is a safe and nurturing space; a supportive environment that allows access to resources and assists students in their learning.
+The SLA is a safe and nurturing space; a supportive environment that allows access to resources and assists students in their learning.
 Students have the opportunity to engage in independent study to complete tasks, as well as the chance to work with the peers and become involved in collaborative learning activities.